ssmirr/appdev-chapters/rails-foundry.md

  - `/github subscribe demostudent14/my-awesome-project comments`

 This will make it so that an automated notification is posted to the channel whenever any comment is made on a PR or issue.
 This will be a place to go to see all the discussion that is happening across all of our projects.

+There will likely be a lot of activity in this channel; so you may want to [tweak your notification settings](https://slack.com/help/articles/360056534254-Manage-notifications-for-specific-channels-and-direct-messages){:target="_blank"} for it if it becomes too much.